 Simulation techniques have evolved over the years, and the use of quasi-Monte Carlo (QMC) sequences for simulation is slowly beginning to replace pseudo-Monte Carlo (PMC) methods, as the efficiency and faster convergence rates of the low-discrepancy QMC sequences makes them more desirable.
-There have been several studies comparing the performance of different QMC sequences in the evaluation of a single multidimensional integral, and recommending them over the traditional PMC sequence.
+There have been several studies comparing the performance of different QMC sequences in the evaluation of a single multidimensional integral.
 The use of QMC sequences in the simulated maximum likelihood estimation of flexible discrete choice models, which entails the estimation of parameters by the approximation of several multidimensional integrals at each iteration of the optimization procedure, is, however, relatively recent.

-In this chapter, we present the results of a study undertaken to experimentally compare the overall performance of the Halton and Faure sequences and their scrambled versions, against each other and against the LHS sequence in the context of the simulated likelihood estimation of an MMNL model of choice.
-Brief, yet complete, methodologies for the generation of alternative QMC sequences are also presented here.
-The results of our analysis indicate that the Faure sequence consistently outperforms the Halton sequence, and that both the Faure and Halton sequences provide significant advantages over traditional PMC simulation methods.
+In this paper, we have experimentally compared the overall performance of the Halton and Faure sequences, against each other and against the LHS sequence in the context of the simulated likelihood estimation of an MMNL model of choice.
+We have also compared different scrambled versions of QMC sequences, and observed the effects of scrambling on the accuracy and efficiency of these sequences.
+In addition, we have compared the efficiency of the QMC sequences generated with and without scrambling across observations.
+The numerical experiments were performed in 5 dimensions with 25, 125 and 625 draws, and in 10 dimensions with 100 draws.

+The results of our analysis indicate that the Faure sequence consistently outperforms the Halton sequence.
 The Random Linear and Random Digit scrambled Faure sequences, in particular, are among the most effective QMC sequences for simulated maximum likelihood estimation of the MMNL model.